aldass/angular-ngrx-data/docs/architecture.md

 Your component also subscribes to one or more of the service's `Observable` _selectors_ in order to reactively process and display entity state changes produced by those commands.

-_Ngrx-data_ is really just ngrx under the hood.
-The data flows in typical ngrx fashion.
+_Ngrx-data_ is really just NgRx under the hood.
+The data flows in typical NgRx fashion.
 The following diagram illustrates the journey of a persistence `EntityAction` such as `QUERY_ALL` for the `Hero` entity type.